sparkle-project/Sparkle/README.markdown

 ## Usage

 See [getting started guide](https://sparkle-project.org/documentation/).
 No code is necessary, but a bit of Xcode configuration is required.
+If your app is sandboxed, see the [INSTALL](INSTALL.markdown) document for more details about installing XPC binaries that support sandboxed apps.

 ## Development